Important Travel Document Information – Please Read

-You must apply for a residency permit or national D-Visa, rather than a Greece Visa if you plan to stay in Greece for more than 90 days.
+You must apply for a residency permit or national D-Visa, rather than a short-stay Schengen C-visa if you plan to stay in Greece for more than 90 days every 180 days.

 Your long-stay visa must be for 3 months to 1 year.
 This is regardless of the length of your anticipated stay.
 You must apply for a residence permit at a prefecture to prolong your stay beyond the duration of your visa.

 The long-stay visa is comparable to a Schengen visa throughout its validity term, allowing you to travel and remain in the Schengen area outside of Greece for up to 90 days in any 180-day period under the same circumstances as if you had a Schengen visa.

 If you are a country citizen that can visit the Schengen zone without a visa, you may travel visa-free and apply for your national visa/residence permit from within Greece.